-I am in the “Uber” phase of life so I finish my job here and then I’m a family chauffeur.
+I am in the “Uber” phase of life, so I finish my job here and then I’m a family chauffeur.
 I’m constantly taking my kids to multiple locations.
 I have 3 kids.
-They are 14, 12, and 10.
-They are in multiple activities including church, worship team, cross country, volleyball, theatre, cub scouts, and basketball.
-I love to cook and it is very important to us that we sit down at night and eat as a family to have actual conversations with each other.
+They are 16, 13, and 12.
+They are in multiple activities including church, worship team, cross country, volleyball, and theatre.
+I love to cook, and it is very important to us that we sit down at night and eat as a family to have actual conversations with each other.
 We are all very supportive of each other - our time, commitments, friendships and schedules.
 My husband and I have been married for 16 years and it is definitely a partnership to manage everything.

 What is your favorite place to go in Birmingham?

 We live in Trussville and our favorite place to go is a brand new entertainment district called Ferus where they have a brewery, concerts, and activities all the time.
 We like to support our community and stay local.
 Our whole family goes down there to meet up with friends and we have a good time.

 What was your favorite past time growing up?

 Singing was my number one activity growing up.
 I loved sports, softball and rowing, and I was involved in lots of different things, but singing and musical theatre is probably number one.
 Music is what brought my husband and I together and it remains a favorite past time for both of us.

 What do you like to do when you're not working?